Tales-1/demo-repo/README.md

 # Demo

-Some random description of my project
+Some random description of my projects!